tadashibashi/simon/README.md

 All deliverables should then be available in `dist/`.

 ## Goals

-- Leverage MVC code from earlier project
-- Create nice front-end design
+- Create simple, but nice front-end design
-- Learn/Use Web Audio API
+- Learn/Use Web Audio API, fallback to `<audio>`

 ## MVP
 - 4 Buttons
 - Game Loop:
-  - Computer plays sequence, buttons light up, plays sound
+  - Game plays a sequence of buttons one at a time, one added each turn
-  - Sound plays on button presses during player turn and lights up
+    - button lights up
+    - play unique sound per button
+  - Player must press buttons in the same order once sequence has finished
+    - Limit the time to get button
-  - Limited time to get button, when passed, or if player hits wrong button, lose
+  - If player runs out of time or presses the wrong button, show score
-  - Show score

-## Game Scenes
+## Game States

 ### 1. Standby
 Wait for user interaction.